failsafe-go/failsafe-go.dev/index.md

 ### Composing Policies

-Multiple [policies] can be arbitrarily composed to add additional layers of resilience or to handle different failures in different ways:
+Multiple [policies] can be composed to add additional layers of resilience or to handle different failures in different ways:

 ```go
 fallback := fallback.WithResult(BackupConnection)